 - We Won't See Keira Knightley In Pirates of The Caribbean 5, But Who's Carina Smyth?
 (However, Keira is now likely to appear in the post-credits scene.)

 - Orlando Bloom: Coming back after skipping the fourth installment, Bloom will reprise his role as good guy Will Turner, who will no doubt be aiding Jack on his quest, while possibly donning some fetching barnacles.

-- Brenton Thwaites: Speculation is rife when it comes to Thwaites's role as Henry.
-Could he be Henry Turner, son of Will and Elizabeth?
-Read what the young actor who plays him had to say about the character in the "Theories" section below.
+- Brenton Thwaites: It has now been confirmed via a behind-the-scenes featurette that the rumors were true, his full name is Henry Turner, making him the son of Will and Elizabeth.
+Read what the young actor who plays him has to say about the character in the "Theories" section below.